The 9th Tensions of Europe conference

 Tensions of Europe conferences have always featured alternative meeting formats.
 We encourage proposals for non-traditional sessions with different formats and new ideas (e.g. round tables, agenda-building sessions, brainstorming sessions, break-out groups with assignments, poster discussions, film discussions and event-based sessions).
 As long as quality can be demonstrated – with the potential for constructive, stimulating and engaging discussion – the program committee will not prioritise between formats.

-The organisers invite scholars to submit proposals by 15 November 2018 (submissions are now open).
+The organisers invite scholars to submit proposals by 15 November 2018.

 For information on the academic and social programme of the conference, affiliated events and keynote speakers, see the conference website: www.toe2019.org.